-Poland's corporate employment dropped by 1.7 percent from a year earlier to 6.334 million people in February 2021, following a 2.0 percent decline in the previous month and compared to market expectations of a 1.9 percent fall, as the coronavirus crisis continued to affect the labor market.
-On a monthly basis, employment rose by 0.3 percent. source: Central Statistical Office of Poland (GUS)
+Poland's corporate employment rebounded by 0.9 percent from a year earlier, slightly short of market expectations, to 6.317 million people in April of 2021, following a 1.3 percent decline in the previous month.
+This reading interrupted a 12-month series of consecutive contractions in employment levels, as the economy seems to slowly start recovering from the pandemic crisis.
+On a monthly basis employment edged down by 0.2 percent, marginally faster than the 0.1 percent decrease in March. source: Central Statistical Office of Poland (GUS)

 Employment Change in Poland averaged 1.85 percent from 2006 until 2021, reaching an all time high of 5.80 percent in January of 2008 and a record low of -3.30 percent in June of 2020.
 This page provides - Poland Employment Growth YoY- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Poland Employment Growth YoY - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

 Employment Change in Poland is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Employment Change in Poland to stand at 3.40 in 12 months time.
 In the long-term, the Poland Employment Growth YoY is projected to trend around 2.50 percent in 2022 and 1.90 percent in 2023, according to our econometric models.